bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 However, what happens if you have an *application/controllers/admin/* directory and the user visits ``http://example.com/admin/``?
 In CodeIgniter 3, the router will look for a 'Main' controller under the admin/ directory as well.
-If not found, it will fallback to the parent (*application/controllers/*) directory, like in version 2.x.
+If not found, a Not Found (404) will be triggered.

 The same rule applies to the '404_override' setting.